 The 9000 Store: From what we have been reading, the 2015 revision seems to be heading away from the need for formalized documentation.
 Yet you imply there will still be a need for documentation under the new standard.
 As one who sits on the organizational committee for the new standard, what’s your view of the documentation that will be required under ISO 9001:2015?

-JP Russell: The new version of the standard will use the terms “documented information.”
+JP Russell: The new version of the standard will use the term “documented information.”
 What that tells me is that organizations will have more flexibility on the types and formats of documentation that they use to provide the necessary controls for their management systems.
-I think this flexibility means, for example, that you can use a flow chart, video tape or a basic checklist.
-However it will be true that you won’t necessarily have to [formally] document a procedure, unless that’s what the organization feels they need.
+I think this flexibility means, for example, that you can use a flow chart, videotape, or a basic checklist.
+However, it will be true that you won’t necessarily have to [formally] document a procedure unless that’s what the organization feels they need.